 Also Read: Benefits of Drone Delivery

 Companies are implementing IoT solutions in warehouses to accomplish improvements – from reduced forklift damage to increased productivity.
-Here are the top players with smart warehouses.
+Here are the top players in IoT warehouse management:

 Amazon has a semi-automated warehouse where 200,000 robots work alongside human staff.
 The robots perform the basic tasks of moving packages or scanning barcodes.
 However, “the end-to-end automated warehouse is at least 10 years away”, says Scott Anderson, the company’s director of Robotics fulfillment.

 DHL has a complete set of innovations at its warehouse.
 The company employs smart glasses, robots, drones, autonomous vehicles to automate warehouse operations.
-DHL has been working with Cisco to bring IoT to its three major warehouse operations in Europe and recently is testing the technology at three pilot sites in Germany, Netherlands, and Poland.
+DHL has been working with Cisco to bring IoT to its three major warehouse operations in Europe.
+Recently it is testing the technology at three pilot sites in Germany, Netherlands, and Poland.

-Alibaba, in 2018, launched a fully robotic warehouse with over 100 AGVs and 700 guided robots to transport parcels across the warehouse and deliver goods to delivery trucks and customers.
+Alibaba, in 2018, launched a fully robotic warehouse.
+It had over 100 AGVs and 700 guided robots to transport parcels across the warehouse and deliver goods.
 Each mobile robot is equipped with sensors to avoid a collision.
-Since the smart warehouse began operations, the company claims the efficiency among workers has increased three-fold, and on the business side, it has helped save time, money, and failures.
+Since the smart warehouse began operations, the company claims the efficiency among workers has increased three-fold.
+On the business side, it helped save time, money, and failures.

 Ocado is an online-only grocery store that uses bots to automate basic tasks like moving goods and lifting them.
-As space optimization is the priority, having an algorithm that can lift boxes higher than a human is Ocado’s priority.
 It has a system that can manage inventory processes over 60,000 orders per week and is active 24/7.

 Productivity!
-IoE systems in the warehouse make operations smooth by increasing the product picking, finding, and packaging speed.
+IoT solutions for warehouse management make operations smooth by increasing the product picking, finding, and packaging speed.
 Automation reduces failure and downtime, thereby, enhancing productivity and warehouse security.

-IoT is that one-person army that you wish to have for your warehouse, and we can be that one tech scientist to help you build your army.
+IoT is that one-person army that you wish to have for your warehouse.
+We can be that one tech scientist to help you build your army.